AlineDevBr/chess-ia/README.md

-# Chess game in Unity and an AI capable of playing with several turns calculated in advance, based on the Minimax Alpha-Beta algorithm that defeated Garry Kasparov.
+# Chess game in Unity and an AI capable of playing several turns calculated in advance, based on the Minimax Alpha-Beta algorithm that defeated Garry Kasparov.

 <br>